gergelyk/prog-lang-usability/src/procs.md

 ### Rust

-Work in progress...
+Standard library of Rust 1.73 doesn't seem to have good support for multiprocessing.
+With some effort this can be implemented using platform specific features.
+For instance fork & waitid syscalls in Unix.

 ### Crystal

-Crystal 1.8.2 doesn't support multiprocessing.
-With some effort this can be implemented using fork & waitid syscalls.
+Standard library of Crystal 1.8.2 doesn't seem to have good support for multiprocessing.
+With some effort this can be implemented using platform specific features.
+For instance fork & waitid syscalls in Unix.